 Offer Mom a taste of exotic India.
 Owner Mohammed Alam of Mughal Palace will be serving Mother’s Day brunch and dinner.
 The all you can eat Indian brunch will be served from 11:30 am to 3 pm, more than a dozen selections from salad, main courses to desserts with all the trimmings.
 Cost is $15.95 per person.
 Dinner will be a la carte and begin at 5 pm.
 Look for such specialties as: Lasuni Gobi, cauliflower florets tossed with bell peppers, onion, garlic and green herbs; Chicken Barbacue Kabab, marinated boneless chicken cooked in the tandoor oven; Lamb Bhuna, pieces of lamb cooked in a medium spiced sauce of bell peppers, tomatoes and fresh Indian herbs; and Mango Chicken, boneless chunks of chicken cooked with fresh mango, ginger, garlic and dry spices.
 A glass of lassi with help wash it all down, and don’t forget the delicious house made Indian breads to scoop up the sauces.
 Open 7 days.
 The same team now operate Ambadi Kebab & Grill, 141 E. Post Road, White Plains. www.mughalpalace.com

-(Morris Gut is a restaurant marketing consultant and former restaurant trade magazine editor.
-He has been tracking and writing about the food and dining scene in greater Westchester for 30 years.
+(Morris Gut is a restaurant consultant and former restaurant trade magazine editor.
+He has been tracking and writing about the food and dining scene in greater Westchester for over 30 years.
 He may be reached at: 914-235-6591.
 E-mail: email@example.com)